PsyVid/PsyVid/README.md

 - 👋 Hi, I’m @PsyVid
 - 👀 I’m interested in solving problems.
-I love maths!
-- 🌱 I’m a newbie to programming, currently learning C++ and Python
+- 🌱 Learning C++ and Python
-- 📫 Feel free to contact me through email
-- ⚡ Fun fact: I'm also a classical music lover!
-I've been playing in an orchestra for 5 years

 <!---
 PsyVid/PsyVid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.